evertonsc/data-visualization-techniques-g1/README.md

 ## Objective
 Develop an algorithm using Python libraries as Seaborn, Pandas and Matplotlib to:

-a) Create a density graphic of total tips by sex.
+a) Create a density graphic of total tips by sex.<br>
-b) Create a density graphic of total tips by quantity of people at the table.
+b) Create a density graphic of total tips by quantity of people at the table.<br>
-c) Create a density graphic of total tips by weekday;
+c) Create a density graphic of total tips by weekday;<br>
 d) Based on the visualizations created in items a, b and c, what can be assessed in relation to this restaurant company?

 ## Hands-on

 ### Requirements
+* You must have Python installed;
-* You must have Python installed.
+* You must have Seaborn, Panda and Matplotlib libraries installed. `pip install seaborn matplotlib pandas`

 ### Execution
 * Run `python main.py` to make the out/ dir with the generated graphics.